craigbuckler/docker-demo/README.md

 # Docker demonstration

-An example Docker-based project which creates two lightweight, isolated environments:
+An example Docker-based project which creates four lightweight, isolated container environments:

-1. A Node.js Express server implementing HTML and JSON endpoint responses (`nodejs` directory).
+1. A Node.js Express server implementing HTML and JSON endpoint responses (`nodejs` container/directory).
-1. An NGINX server which implements static files and reverse proxying to the Express application with gzip compression, HTTPS, and automatic HTTP rewrites (`nginx` directory).
+1. An NGINX server which implements static files and reverse proxying to the Express application with gzip compression, HTTPS, and automatic HTTP rewrites (`nginx` container/directory).
+1. MySQL 8 (default image, `mysql` container/directory).
+1. Adminer database client (default image, development only, no files required).

 Development and production builds are provided.
 Development mode uses `nodemon`, `--inspect`, and can provide live reloading.